adarshvp11/CMOS_NOR/README.md

  ## Schematics and Simulations:
  ### Schematics:
- ### Half Adder
+ ### CMOS NOR
- Initially Schematic of the Half Adder cell was implemented and converted into a symbol so that it could be used directly as delay cell from the library.
+ Initially Schematic of the NOR gate cell was implemented and converted into a symbol so that it could be used directly as delay cell from the library.

  ![ha_sch](https://user-images.githubusercontent.com/100190726/155284404-ad60f01a-13b8-4640-8914-06020052f87e.JPG)

- Fig. 4: Half Adder Cell Schematic
+ Fig. 4: NOR gate Cell Schematic

  ![ha_sym](https://user-images.githubusercontent.com/100190726/155284499-95dbccd7-0036-4988-9244-3bf942ebfa5e.JPG)

- Fig. 5: Half Adder Cell Symbol
+ Fig. 5: NOR gate Cell Symbol

  ### Parameters set for Voltage Source for Input A